FalconNL/mc2obj/README.md

 __How do I use a custom texture pack?__
 Make sure you have [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) installed.
 Put the required texture files (terrain.png, fire.png, portal.png and sign.png)
 in the texsplit folder.
-Run texsplit.bat.
+Run texsplit.bat (Windows) or texplsit.sh (Linux).
 The next time you export a world it will use the new texture pack.
-Alternatively, replace the tex folder in your output directory with the one in the texplit folder to avoid having to recompile.
+Alternatively, replace the tex folder in your output directory with the one in the texsplit folder and your 3D package should update the textures immediately.

-__Texsplit doesn't work on Linux/Mac__
-Again, I've yet to set up the virtual machines so for the time being you'll have to transform texplit.bat into the appropriate format yourself.
-This shouldn't be too difficult though.

 Known bugs
 ----------